stacks-network/docs/src/pages/build-apps/guides/transaction-signing.md

 ## Install dependency

-~> With the recent launch of the Stacks Blockchain, the production release of `@stacks/connect` does not include a few key changes to help you build apps that integrate with the Stacks Mainnet and Testnet.
-If you're following this guide, you should install a beta version of `@stacks/connect` with the `canary` tag on NPM, as described below.
-We expect this code to be officially released into the `@stacks/connect` package soon.
+~> In order to utilize the latest transaction signing with the Stacks Wallet, use version 5 of the `@stacks/connect` NPM package.

 The following dependency must be installed:

 ```
-npm install @stacks/connect@canary
+npm install @stacks/connect@^5
 ```

 ## Initiate session